LighghtEeloo/lala-lang/Proposal.md

 Notice that there's little `;` in pattern language because `,` looks better (kidding).
 In fact, the design principle traces back to the difference between binder space and value space.
 Almost all patterns are dealing with values, so `,` appears everywhere, except `<a; b; c>` as it deals with binder space elimination.

 A few other comments:
 1. ` a b c` may seem a bit confusing; but actually we're using it all the time.
 It's in fact just function arguments, passed to the function in a sequence, one by one.
-The list itself is lazy-evaluated, so it's destructed, from right to left, eval one single right-most element in the list at a time, and take it to a function that receives one less argument, until the list is empty and the binding is reduce from function to a variable.
+The list itself is lazy-evaluated, so it's deconstructed, from right to left, eval one single right-most element in the list at a time, and take it to a function that receives one less argument, until the list is empty and the binding is reduce from function to a variable.
 2. `ab+[c]` should be favored over `[a]+bc`, unlike most fp language's behavior.
 This is because lala prefers vector impl over linked lists. e.g., in the use case of `json` a vector is better most of the time.
 Say a history of operations are stored.
 Usually we append, not prepend the latest events.